-It allows you to debug not only Dart code, but also files generated for a specific platform.
+It allows you to debug not only Dart code but also files generated for a specific platform.
 This is especially useful when writing your own system solutions.

-Flutter offers its own plugin designed to perform unit and integration tests, and check widgets.
+Flutter offers its own plugin designed to perform unit and integration tests and check widgets.
 For mock dependencies, the official documentation recommends Mockito.

-Flutter supports flavors which allow you to configure various build variants, search among existing Android’s productFlavors and iOS’ schema.
+Flutter supports flavors that allow you to configure various build variants, search among existing Android’s productFlavors and iOS’ schema.
 You can refer to them directly in the Dart code or call them out from Flutter CLI, but they must be configured separately for each platform first.
 The process has so far been described in Flutter community articles.
 What’s up with that, Google?

 To prepare the release version, it is necessary to configure each platform individually.
 The documentation describes the process of editing individual files, but knowledge of Android and iOS will definitely speed up the process.

-Would you like to know more about differences between cross-platform and native app development?
+Would you like to know more about the differences between cross-platform and native app development?
 Download our ebook!
-It is the ultimate guide to Cross-Platform vs Native development.
+It is the ultimate guide to React Native, Flutter and many other technologies used in software development.
 You will find out more about native applications, cross-platform applications and technologies used to build them.